pyxlaria/CSARCH2-Case-Study-1/README.md

 ## Project Structure

 The main application file is main.py.
-The project README is this file, and the screenshots used for testing should be stored in a screenshots/ folder.
+The project README is this file, and the screenshots used for testing is located in TEST_CASE.md along with the summary of results at the end.

 ## Video Walkthrough